kbr/fritzconnection/docs/sources/library.rst

 Example: device tracking
 ........................

-A common usecase for wlan-information is device tracking.
+A common use-case for wlan-information is device tracking.
 The following is a basic example how to do this.
 The example will poll the mac-addresses of all active devices.
 (For this a fixed tracking duration with a short poll-period is used.
 This may not be appropriate for real world programs.)
 ::

     import time